dapphub/klab/tutorial.md

 klab prove --dump
 ```

 This will take a few minutes.
-Lets discuss some syntax while you wait.

 `act` specs are intended to be comprehensible by both humans and machines, and are therefore are
 written in a literate style as embedded code blocks within markdown files.
 Code blocks that are not
 annotated with `act` will be ignored by `klab build`.

-An `act` spec is split up into behaviours. a behaviour describes the state transitions made by a
-single call to a single method on a smart contract.
-A single method can have multiple specs, each
-describing the behaviour of the method over some range of input conditions.
-By default a behaviour
-will cover all possible inputs to the method.

-Each `behaviour` has a name (`one` in the spec above).
-By convention behaviours are named following
-the method they describe, but this is not required.
-A `behaviour` is associated with a specific
-smart contract (`Trivial` in the spec above), mappings between contract names and evm bytecode are
-made in `klab`'s `config.json` file.

-A `behaviour` declaration is followed by an `interface` declaration that describes the solidity
-signature of the method to be specified.
-The syntax is the same as that in solidity, with return
-types and modifiers are omitted.

-The final part of the spec is a `returns` declaration, which states that the method returns the
-concrete value `1` for all inputs.

-To be precise, the above `act` behaviour declares that every call to an address containing the
+Speaking precisely, the above `act` declares that every call to an address containing the contract
-bytecode represented by the name `Trivial`, where the first four bytes of calldata are the first four
+`Trivial`, where the first four bytes of calldata are the first four bytes of `keccak256("one()")`,
-bytes of `keccak256("one()")`, will always return a 256bit word with the lowest order bit set to `1`.
+will always return a 256bit word with the lowest order bit set to `1`.

-## Proof Exploration
+A full description of the `act` syntax can be found [here](https://github.com/dapphub/klab/blob/master/acts.md).
+You should go skim through it while you wait for the spec to prove.

 Once the proof has succeeded, run `klab debug` to start the interactive proof explorer.
 You will
 initially be presented with a blank screen. press `e` to bring up the `evm` view. press `s` to bring
 up the `solidity` view.
 You should see something that looks like a traditional debugger.
 Press `n`
 to move forward one step, and `p` to move backwards.

-Step through